GambitBSM/gambit-style/README.md

 - Analyse files using `clang-tidy` and apply suggestions in place
 - Analyse files using `include-what-you-use` but not apply suggestions (as it is quite opinionated)

+Linting should provide

+- yamllint
+- pylint
+- cpplint

-Linting should provide yamllint, pylint and cpplint suggestions (though note that the cpplint suggestions follow google style guidelines):
+suggestions (though note that the cpplint suggestions follow google style guidelines and some filters are disabled).

 ## Ignored files